Looking for all Articles by Early Years team?

 Sharing stories provides opportunities for babies and young children to make independent choices and express their thoughts, feelings and ideas.

 Sharing stories with young children is a great way to develop communication and let little ones know that they're valued.
 Babies are finding ways to communicate with us from the minute they arrive in the world.
-They can communicate through facial gestures, sounds like coos and gurgles, as well as through their body language.
-So even if they don't know the words or have the language skills, they're already learning to 'speak' to us; letting us know how they feel, expressing wishes and making choices.
+They can communicate through facial expressions, sounds like coos and gurgles, as well as through their body language.
+So even if they can’t talk to us yet, they're already learning to communicate with us; letting us know how they feel, expressing wishes and making choices.

 When we share stories with babies and young children, we are engaging in a two-way communication process.
 We may be the one bringing the words on the page to life, but how our little ones react to stories also helps us understand their preferences and learn more about their interests.
-Taking the time to tune in to our children, looking for cues and responding appropriately is key to letting our children know that we care and that we're taking their views on board.
-Is baby gurgling, pointing, or pulling themselves physically closer to the book?
-Maybe it's a bright illustration, or the sound we make as we share a particular page that draws them in – if we follow our baby's lead we will be rewarded with their positive response.
-And we shouldn't worry if our baby's response to book sharing is less encouraging at times.
+Taking the time to tune in to our children, looking for cues and responding appropriately is key for their early language and social development and their wellbeing.
+Perhaps your little one is gurgling, pointing or pulling themselves physically closer to the book.
+Maybe it's a bright illustration, or the sound we make as we share a particular page that draws them in – following their lead gives us a better idea of what interests them and how to keep them engaged.
+And we don't worry if your baby's response to a book feels less encouraging at times.
 If they turn away or don't look interested, they could be telling us that it's not for them right now.
-Perhaps they're too tired - a calming song, rhyme or cuddle may be in order instead.
+Perhaps they're too tired - a calming song, rhyme or cuddle may be better instead.

 Slightly older babies and children may show preferences by taking control of the physical book; turning back to a page they want us to share with them again (and again!) or pointing to the pictures that interest them.
 They could also start choosing the stories that they want us to share together - picking up books that appeal or closing one book before we've made it to the end and choosing something different.
 Responding to these preferences and actions during book sharing is hugely empowering for children.
 It helps them begin to understand that they have rights, and that we, as their mum, dad, or carer, respect these rights.
 It also offers the perfect opportunity for us to support their language development.
 Extending our conversations with children around their preferred stories or pictures is more likely to result in a higher quality language learning experience.